frontendweb-sg/notes/python/03-data-types.md

 **`None type:`**

-- `NoneType:` Represents the absence of a value, with a single value None
+- `NoneType:` Represents the absence of a value, with a single value None.